StoyanDimitrov0016/remailme-email-reminder/README.md

 - **Node-Cron**:
   Schedules and executes recurring tasks (cron jobs) every minute to check and process due reminders.

+## Future Enhancements and Current Limitations

+### Multi-Timezone Support

+The current version of the application assumes all reminders are based on Bulgarian Time (UTC+2), serving as a unified timezone.
+This limitation may inconvenience users in different regions or those with varying timezone preferences.
+Future iterations of the application aim to address this by introducing comprehensive timezone support.

+### Proposal

+To handle timezone differences effectively and ensure reminders are accurate regardless of the user's location, the following changes are proposed:

+- **UTC Normalization**:
+  Store all `reminder_time` values in UTC format to maintain consistency and prevent timezone discrepancies.

+- **Adding `utc_offset`**:

+  - Introduce an `utc_offset` column to the reminders table (`weekly_reminders` and `one_time_reminders`) to reflect timezone differences.
+  - Alternatively, store the `utc_offset` in the `users` table for cases where all reminders for a user follow the same timezone preference.

+- **Frontend Timezone Detection**:
+  Use the browser's API (`Intl.DateTimeFormat().resolvedOptions().timeZone`) to extract the user's timezone and map it to a corresponding `utc_offset` value.

+- **Custom Time Component**:
+  Enhance the reminder creation and update forms with a custom time input component that includes timezone selection.
+This will allow users to specify the exact time and timezone for their reminders in a user-friendly way.

+### Markdown Support for Reminder Descriptions

+The current version supports plain text for reminder descriptions, which limits formatting options.
+To improve the user experience, a future enhancement could allow users to use **Markdown** to format their reminder descriptions.

 ## License

 This project is licensed under the MIT License.